Rohan Bopanna: 2007: Breakthrough at Challenger Level, Early Success with Qureshi

 2007 was another breakthrough year for Bopanna.
 He won 5 challenger titles(4 Doubles, 1 Singles) and reached 11 finals(10 Challengers and 1 ATP).
 During the season he won 4 consecutive Challenger titles with Aisam-ul-Haq Qureshi.
 Bopanna distinguished himself as one of India's finest doubles players at the 2007 Hopman Cup.
 He lost his first singles match, but helped clinch a 2–1 victory with Sania Mirza over the Czech Republic in the final and decisive mixed doubles match.
 In their second confrontation against Croatia, the scenario was repeated, with Mirza winning her singles match while Bopanna lost.
 Together they defeated the Croats in mixed doubles to end up with four points out of three matches.
 India lost to Spain to finish runners-up in Group B, with Mirza and Bopanna losing both their singles matches, but winning in mixed doubles.
 At Australian Open men's singles qualifiers he defeated Tobias Clemens but lost to Michael Berrer in second round in straight sets.
 He reached quarterfinals of Dallas Challenger both in singles and doubles.
 He reached the quarterfinals of Kyoto Challenger with Mustafa Ghouse.
 He lost to Bastian Knittel in the quarterfinals at the Samsung Challenger in Ho Chi Minh City in a close and hard-fought match.

 In Davis Cup tie against Kazakhstan, he win his singles match in straight sets against Dmitriy Makeyev.
 In doubles match with Leander Paes he again defeated Makeyev and Alexey Kedryuk in straight sets.
 But he lost rubber singles match against Kedryuk in a five-setter match.
-India won the tie 3-2 to stay in Group 1.
+India won the tie 3–2 to stay in Group 1.
 He had first round exit at Karlsruhe Challenger in both singles and doubles.
-He reached the semifinals of Surbiton Trophy with Chris Haggard as four seeds losing to eventual champions Mischa Zverev and Alex Kuznetsov in a tie breaker.
+He reached the semi-finals of Surbiton Trophy with Chris Haggard as four seeds losing to eventual champions Mischa Zverev and Alex Kuznetsov in a tie breaker.
 In singles he was top seed in qualifiers but lost to Gilles Elseneer in last qualifying round.